 Serious but uncommon risks include pancreatitis; persistent, severe abdominal pain needs urgent evaluation.
 Gallbladder issues can emerge, sometimes alongside rapid weight shifts.
 Rapid A1c drops may transiently worsen pre-existing diabetic retinopathy, a class effect worth flagging if eye disease is present.

 Contraindications are specific: a personal or family history of medullary thyroid carcinoma or MEN2 is a no-go due to a boxed warning from rodent data.
 Significant gastroparesis, pregnancy, and breastfeeding are generally settings to avoid use.
 No renal dose adjustment is required, but vomiting and dehydration can stress kidneys, so monitoring matters.
-Want to see where dulaglutide sits among its peers?

 How It Stacks Up